 When I finished high school, I went on to college.

-Once I was out of college a few years, working as a waitress (yes, cliché), I started noticing brief instances of buzzing in my head just before I’d temporarily lose my ability to carry items or write down orders.
+Once I was out of college for a few years, I was working as a waitress (yes, cliché).
+I started noticing brief instances of buzzing in my head just before I’d temporarily lose my ability to carry items or write down orders.

 It would only last a few seconds, and the buzz would forewarn me, so I was able to mask my lapses with witty repartee, but it was happening several times an hour.
 So I began to seek out the cause.